bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 **Distributed Local engineering**

-Maintaining a local bronze layer for non-enterprise-distributed data enables domains to handle their specific raw data requirements, supporting use cases that are not yet enterprise-wide.
+Maintaining a local bronze/raw layer for non-enterprise-distributed data enables domains to handle their specific raw data requirements, supporting use cases that are not yet enterprise-wide.

 **Cross-Domain Access**

-Allowing domains to access gold data from other domains and, where appropriate, silver or bronze, facilitates reuse, cross-domain analytics and collaboration, ensuring data mesh interoperability.
+Allowing domains to access 'gold' data from other domains and, where appropriate, 'silver' or 'bronze', facilitates reuse, cross-domain analytics and collaboration, ensuring data mesh interoperability.

 <br>